Assistance Animals on Campus

 Assistance animals are permitted on campus subject to the conditions and restrictions outlined within this policy.

-Assistance animal accommodation requests made by students and overnight visitors will be reviewed and assessed by Student Disability Resources (SDR) consistent with applicable laws and policies.
+Assistance animal accommodation requests made by students and overnight visitors will be reviewed and assessed by Student Accessibility Services (SAS) consistent with applicable laws and policies.
 All assistance animal accommodation requests made by employees will be reviewed by University Human Resources Employee Relations/Labor Relations (UHR ER/LR).
 ISU reserves the ability to make special modifications, within the confines of applicable law, to its policies to reasonably accommodate the person requesting the accommodation.

 Emotional Support Animals on Campus